ivanov/popular-front/README.md

 - [ ] display messages (mime-type drop down / attachment analogy
 - [ ] better formatting for UI messages (pretty)

-- [ ] save outgoing messages... inside our list, probably...
+- [x] save outgoing messages... inside our list, probably...
-  -- or in a seperate ("outgoing" queue) - so we don't have to enocde them...
+  -- or in a seperate ("outgoing" queue) - so we don't have to encode them...

 - [ ] make a port for JSON.stringify and call it will null, 2...
     - nope, this will have to wait for later, elm-reactor doesn't support ports